Best Things to Do in Cairns: The Perfect 5 Day Cairns Itinerary

 Right before the ferry terminal, you’ll notice a small tourist stop on your left.
 This is where you can book various Daintree River tours, the most popular being the Crocodile tour.

-The tours are roughly 45 minutes, and there’s a high chance you’ll see crocs – we saw 5!
+The tours are about 45 minutes, and there’s a high chance you’ll see Crocs – we saw 5!
 It’s a quick and easy addition to your itinerary for Cairns, so I highly recommend it.

 Take the ferry to the Daintree Forest

 Next, you’ll head to the ferry.
-Depending on the time of year of your trip, you could wait a while to get on the ferry.
+Depending on the time of year of your trip, you could wait a while to get on.

 Once you’re on, it’s a 5-minute ride to the other side.
-The return trip costs $45.
+The return trip costs 45 AUD.

 After crossing the Daintree River, you’re officially in the Daintree Rainforest.
 With its lush greenery and towering trees, it’s a spectacular site.

-When you arrive at the Daintree, it will probably be late afternoon, so head to your accommodation and enjoy the peaceful setting.
+It will probably be late afternoon when you arrive at the Daintree, so head to your accommodation and enjoy the peaceful setting.

 Day 4 Cairns itinerary: Cape Tribulation